 \subsection{The Misner-Sharp-Hernandez equations (comoving gauge)}

-Simulations of PBH formation have been performed by Shibata and Sasaki (S\&S) \cite{Shibata:1999zs} using the \emph{constant mean curvature gauge}, characterized by a constant trace of the extrinsic curvature, while other groups (including one of us) has been working using the \emph{comoving gauge} which we are now going to specify.
-The relation between different gauges in the gradient expansion approximation has been analized extensively in \cite{Lyth:2004gb, Harada:2015yda}.
+Simulations of PBH formation have been performed by Shibata and Sasaki (S\&S) \cite{Shibata:1999zs} using the \emph{constant mean curvature gauge}, characterized by a constant trace of the extrinsic curvature, while other groups (including ours) have been working using the \emph{comoving gauge} which we are now going to specify.
+The relation between different gauges in the gradient expansion approximation has been analyzed extensively in \cite{Lyth:2004gb, Harada:2015yda}.

 In spherical symmetry the explicit form of the Einstein equations in the comoving gauge is known as the Misner-Sharp-Hernandez equations which start from the the following diagonal form of the metric \cite{Misner:1964je}